sandross3600/fairness_audit_framework/README.md

 Developed in response to increasing concerns about bias in AI models, this playbook helps organizations move beyond ad hoc assessments by standardizing fairness audits across domains, models, and teams.

-## Why It Matters
+## Why it matters

 AI systems influence critical decisions in finance, healthcare, hiring, and more.
 Without a consistent fairness audit process, organizations risk legal exposure, reputational harm, and systemic discrimination.
 This playbook aims to:

-- Standardize fairness evaluation across teams.
+- Standardize fairness evaluation across teams
-- Translate theory into practice using rigorous yet practical tools.
+- Translate theory into practice using rigorous yet practical tools
-- Foster accountability and transparency in AI development.
+- Foster accountability and transparency in AI development

-## Core Components
+## Core components

-The playbook includes the following five integrated components:
+The framework includes the following five integrated components:

 1. **Historical Context Assessment**
    Understand historical inequities and their relevance to the system being audited.